 - Purchase ingredients required for me to get started

-- Set an opening date for the bakery & have a marketing plan in place
+- Set an opening date for the bakery business & have a marketing plan in place

-- Start giving out free samples to build awareness and market the launch of bakery
+- Market and start giving out free samples to build awareness and market the launch of bakery

 This is also a very important part of planning out your start-up baking business; it will hold you accountable on what you need to do.
 It will also ensure that you actually start your baking business for sure.